MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 NEW_PREFERRED_ADDRESS frames are ack-eliciting, and MUST only be sent in the application data packet number space.

+The server SHOULD ensure that its peer has a sufficient number of available and unused connection IDs, as the client will be unable to migrate without an unused connection ID.
+The server MAY bundle a NEW_CONNECTION_ID frame with the NEW_PREFERRED_ADDRESS.
+Likewise, the client should ensure the same to allow the server to probe new paths.

 # Changes to Server's Preferred Address from RFC 9000 {#changes}

 If a client advertises support for this extension it should modify its